-In December 2013 it was decided to transfer the responsability of these advanced degree programs to the new Department of Materials Science and Engineering in the Faculty of Engineering.
+In December 2013 it was decided to transfer the responsibility of these advanced degree programs to the new Department of Materials Science and Engineering in the Faculty of Engineering.
 The name of the new program will be the same as the name of the Department.
-Starting October 2014, a new undergraduate program that integrates materials science and engineering and chemistry will be launched.
+Starting in October 2014, a new undergraduate program that integrated materials science and engineering and chemistry was launched.
 This program was designed carefully, analyzing the expectations of the modern age from materials engineers and examining the curricula of leading international departments.

 The Mission of the Department of Materials Science and Engineering (DMS&E) at Tel Aviv University is:

 - To conduct cutting-edge research in MS&E, thus gaining international reputation and collaborations.

 - To become a center of excellence within Tel-Aviv University for education and R&D in MS&E.

 - To support the Israeli industry, government and defense organizations, either by R&D or by consultation services.

 - To educate world-class engineers that will lead the next technological breakthroughs.
 The DMS&E fills a national strategic need by operating the only focused MS&E academic programs in the center of Israel, close to many relevant companies, research centers, government and defense organizations.

 In addition to the core faculty of the department, whose number will grow in coming years, there are faculty members that will have an affiliation to the department; these are faculty from the School of Electrical Engineering, the School of Mechanical Engineering, the Department of Biomedical Engineering, the School of Chemistry, the School of Physics and Astronomy, and the Faculty of Life Sciences.
 Other faculties on campus who have a strong affinity to the field of materials and who are world leaders in their fields will also guide research projects for undergraduate and graduate studies, and will contribute to teaching.
 This approach is unique in Israel, and it allows the expression of the multidisciplinary nature of the field of materials in modern times.